Have you ever buried someone?

 It dawned on me that these final puzzles were not about learning how to traverse the landscape, but how to tap into my emotional reserve and channel someone else’s strength into my own.
 Big brother’s absence didn’t mean the memory of him was lost, thus serving as an interactive metaphor.
 He was a bull, and in that moment so was I.

 The opening shot of Brothers, of little brother visiting his mother’s grave near what appears to be an ocean, evokes a lot of strong memories for me.
-Staramama died right on the edge of Lake Erie, which from our vantage point looks more like an ocean itself.
+Staramama passed away right on the edge of Lake Erie, which from our vantage point has always looked more like an ocean.
 Although it’s been some time since we lost her, that image of a garden patio over water has held a certain meaningfulness for me, and that’s something I will always keep.

 As exhilarating as the game’s final and oddly familiar challenge was, Brothers‘ strongest moment and the importance for it to exist as a video game arrived in its closing scene for me.
 In my final footsteps, joining my father at my mother and brother’s graves, I noticed something almost entirely unnecessary: